Simple vs. Ally Bank

 Ally’s mobile app lacks a lot of functionality.
 Earth to Ally: the mobile context is a lie.
 Don’t make me use a laptop to sign up for text alerts!
 Don’t prevent me from creating another account on my phone!
 (Free additional accounts is the closest thing Ally has to Simple’s Goals feature.
 I prefer Goals.)

 Ally put their ATM finder in a completely separate mobile app.
 Their low ratings on the App Store reflect just how annoying customers think this decision is.
+(Update, October 2017: Ally bowed to customer demands and added the ATM finder to their main Ally app.)

 So far, their customer support has proven very friendly, but decidedly more frustrating than Simple’s.